-- Qualcomm Speech Dataset: This dataset contains speech utterances of four English keywords by 50 speakers, designed for evaluating our open-set SID approach in a household multi-class classification scenario [18].
-We apply 3-fold cross-validation, calculating the mean performance across datasets.
-For each split, a selection of 10 speakers is reserved for testing targets, and 15 for testing outliers, with the remainder potentially serving as real negative samples for SRPL+.
-No overlap between outlier testing data and any training-stage speaker data is ensured. - FFSVC HiMia: Featuring utterances of the Chinese wakeup command 'Hi Mia' by over 80 speakers [19], this dataset's dev-set captures a range of distances and microphone-array recordings.
+• Qualcomm Speech Dataset: This dataset contains speech utterances of four English keywords by 50 speakers, designed for evaluating our few-shot openset SID adaptation/enrollment approach in a household multi-class classification scenario [17].
+We apply 5-fold cross-validation, calculating the mean performance across datasets.
+For each split, a selection of 10 speakers is reserved for testing targets, and 15 for testing outliers, with the remainder preserved (which is used as real negative samples for SRPL+ testing).
+No overlap between outlier testing data and any training-stage speaker data is ensured.
+Therefore all speakers are iteratively tested as target or outlier in the evaluation stage.

+• FFSVC HiMia: Featuring utterances of the Chinese wake-up command 'Hi Mia' by over 80 speakers [18], this dataset's dev-set captures a range of distances and microphone-array recordings.
 We focus on the near-field portion of the FFSVC dev-set for our experiments.
-Similar to the Qualcomm setup, 10 speakers are reserved for target testing, employing 3-fold cross-validation.
-The experimental setup mirrors that used with the Qualcomm Speech Dataset.
+Similar to the Qualcomm setup, 10 speakers are reserved for target testing, and 15 for testing outliers, employing 5-fold cross-validation.
+The other experimental setup is the same as that used with the Qualcomm Speech Dataset.